nodexo/upstream-proxy/README.md

 * WebSockets
 * Server Sent Events (SSE)

-Incoming requests may come from nginx upstream any other service that is able to forward via IPC socket or TCP port.
+Incoming requests may come from nginx upstream or any other service that is able to forward via IPC socket or TCP port.
 If you know what you are doing, you can also expose upstream proxy directly to the internet.
 See more in the upcoming ['/examples'-section](https://github.com/nodexo/upstream-proxy/tree/master/examples).